In addition to Libraries themselves, there are a few other places you may be able to view and download files, including:

 The primary place you'll browse for files, though, is on the Library tab of a community you belong to (or are an admin for); this is where all of the Entries the community's members have shared are displayed.
 As you can see below, this tab showcases files in two areas:

-- If enabled, you'll see the Card Carousel at the top of the page, which either displays the most viewed/downloaded Entries or those that have been pinned.
-If it contains more than four Entries, click the < and > buttons to scroll through them.
+- If enabled, you'll see the Featured Card Row at the top of the page, which displays the eight most viewed/downloaded Entries.
+If it contains more than four Entries, click the < and > to scroll through them.

 - The area below is where all of the Library Entries are located.
 There are various ways you can filter the displayed Entries, like selecting a specific folder (if they've been created), filtering by file type, or selecting a Sort By option (e.g., creation date or most downloaded).
 These options are available above the list.